Menu

 What is prompt engineering?

 Prompt engineering is the practice of writing inputs to large language models — like ChatGPT, Claude, or Gemini — in a way that reliably produces the output you want.
 It covers structure, examples, role and persona setup, output formatting, chain-of-thought reasoning, and avoiding prompt-injection issues.
-It's a practical, hands-on skill rather than a theoretical one.
+A practical, hands-on skill rather than a theoretical one.

 Do I need coding experience to learn prompt engineering?